Shuffle regularization for multiple Eisenstein series of level $N$: Fourier expansion for multiple Eisenstein series of level

 \subsection{Multitangent function of level $N$}

-Multitangent function is defined by Bouillot \cite{Bouillot} in the case of level 1, and he studied the algebraic structure of multitangent functions.
-In this subsection, we define multitangent function of level $N$ and give its Fourier expansion. \begin{dfn} We define the multitangent function of level $N$ as the image of $\QQ$-linear map $\Psi:\ha^2\to\mathcal{O}(\HH)$ by
+Multitangent functions are defined by Bouillot \cite{Bouillot}, and he studied the algebraic structure of multitangent functions.
+In this subsection, we define multitangent function of level $N$ and give its Fourier expansion. \begin{dfn} We define the multitangent function of level $N$ $\Psi:\ha^2\to\mathcal{O}(\HH)$ by